The degree requirements outlined in this catalog are intended to be used for students entering Wheelock in the 2015-2016 academic year.

 The Renaissance in England

 Introduces literature of English Renaissance of 16th century, beginning with English revisions of Italian poetry, placing achievements of Wyatt, Sidney, Shakespeare, and Spenser in context of tumultuous changes in religion, renaissance humanism, power of the court, growth of London, Tudor style, a female monarch, voyages of discovery, and influences of classical literature.
 Integrated Humanities course.
-General Education: Upper-Level Writing (after ENG 121, formerly ENG 111) and Languages and Literatures or Historical Perspectives.
+General Education: Upper-Level Writing (after ENG 121,) and Languages and Literatures or Historical Perspectives.
 Integrated Humanities course.
 Intermediate.

 Native American Literature